core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    Otherwise, perform the EDHOC processing on the EDHOC message_3 extracted at step 2 as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}}, based on the protocol state of the retrieved EDHOC session.

-   The applicability statement used in the EDHOC session is the same one associated to the EDHOC resource where the server received the request conveying EDHOC message_1 that started the session.
+   The applicability statement used in the EDHOC session is the same one associated with the EDHOC resource where the server received the request conveying EDHOC message_1 that started the session.
 This is relevant in case the server provides multiple EDHOC resources, which may generally refer to different applicability statements.

-5. Establish a new OSCORE Security Context associated to the client as per {{Section A.2 of I-D.ietf-lake-edhoc}}, using the EDHOC output from step 4.
+5. Establish a new OSCORE Security Context associated with the client as per {{Section A.2 of I-D.ietf-lake-edhoc}}, using the EDHOC output from step 4.

 6. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.